-KPMG seeks to increase working class staff numbers
+Accountancy giant KPMG to recruit more working class staff

 The commission found people who come from a privileged rather than a working-class background are 60% more likely to be in a professional job.

 The same report found that where a person comes from is also decisive in what professional opportunities they have.
-Young people are twice as likely to go to university if they are from a social mobility "hot spot" (27%), compared with those from remote rural or former industrial areas (14%) across the UK.
+Young people are twice as likely to go to university if they are from a social mobility "hot spot" such as some city centres or high performing school areas (27%), compared with those from remote rural or former industrial areas (14%) across the UK.

 However, more people from working class families are now in professional jobs, with the percentage having increased to 39% in 2020 compared with 33% in 2014.